Grammy nominations announced, Beyoncé ties record

 Young Thug and Gunna both received nominations despite being currently locked up in a racketeering criminal case.
 The rappers are up for best rap song and rap performance through Gunna’s “pushin P,” featuring Thug and Future.

 Christina Aguilera’s comeback to Latin music with her self-titled album earned her two nominations for best Latin pop album and immersive audio album.
-Among the 10 nominees for best new artist are Muni Long, Latto and Eurovision winner Maneskin.
+Among the 10 nominees for the best new artist are Muni Long, Latto, and Eurovision winner Maneskin.